seanbaxter/circle/new-circle/README.md

 ### Carbon

 [Carbon](https://github.com/carbon-language/carbon-lang) is the successor language effort with a lot of staffing, experience and investment behind it.
-Its design principles motivated many of Circle's new feature pragmas, bundled together in [`[edition_carbon_2023]`](#edition_carbon_2023).
+Its design principles motivated many of Circle's new feature directives, bundled together in [`[edition_carbon_2023]`](#edition_carbon_2023).

 Carbon has stuck down some of C++'s most complicated aspects:
 * [No C++ exception handling.](https://github.com/carbon-language/carbon-lang/blob/trunk/docs/project/principles/error_handling.md#applications-of-these-principles)